flutter-view/examples/todolist/README.md

 - [app-model.dart](lib/app-model.dart) : this is the model for the app.
 It also uses [ScopedModel](https://github.com/brianegan/scoped_model) and contains the list of tasks, and operations that can be done on them.
 - [taskspage-model.dart](lib/pages/taskspage/taskspage-model.dart) : this is the model for the page that shows the task.
 It is responsible for keeping state that is only for the taskpage, and handling events from the taskspage.
 It gets a reference to the app-model, so it can call app-level methods, such as adding and removing tasks
 - [taskspage.pug](lib/pages/taskspage/taskspage.pug) : creates the tasks page.
 It gets the taskspage-model passed, and shows information from the model and triggers events when the user performs actions, such as swiping to dismiss a task
-- [taskspage.sass](lib/pages/taskspage/taskspage.sass) : adds styling to the tasks page
+- [taskspage.sass](lib/pages/taskspage/taskspage.sass) : adds styling to the tasks page.
+Uses the theme() function to assign Theme properties using CSS
 - [main.dart](lib/main.dart) : Creates the app-model, starts it to load saved tasks, then creates the MaterialApp with the taskspage as the home.
 It passes a new taskspage-model to the taskspage.

 ## Getting Started